alecj1240/alecj1240/README.md

 ### Hey 👋 I'm Alec

-Currently, I'm working at Tesla 🔋

 I'm studying at UBC (Computer Science and Business) 🇨🇦

-**I'm building in React, Typescript, and Node.JS right now.**
+I've worked at Stripe 💳 and Tesla 🔋

+**I mostly build in Ruby, Javascript, and Go**

 📫 Feel free to send me an email `['alecjones', '@', 'hey.com']`